Wife of sacked minister calls Liz Truss an ‘imbecile’ in cronyism row

-In social media post above a picture of a muppet dressed as Ms Truss
+Comment made in social media post above a picture of a Muppet dressed as Ms Truss

 The wife of a minister fired by Liz Truss has called the new prime minister an “imbecile” in a social media post about her husband’s sacking.